prabalfit/ui-assignment/README.md

 ## Tool to be used

-You have to use Nativebase figma file https://www.figma.com/@nativebase
+You have to use Nativebase figma file https://www.figma.com/@nativebase as a base design pattern.

 ## Extra points